370 lucky ‘Rick & Morty’ fans can put themselves into their favorite show. How they did it is our future in 5G

 Our future in 5G

 The Rick and Morty experience at the Adult Swim Festival is another in a series of 5G-powered experiences AT&T has been creating for entertainment properties and sporting events around the country.
-Kevin Christensen, SVP of AT&T Mobility, says theirs is the largest collection of known 5G experiences.
+Kevin Petersen, SVP of AT&T Mobility, says theirs is the largest collection of known 5G experiences.
 The Dallas Cowboys’ Pose with the Pros event engaged delighted fans and went viral, while the Friends 25th Anniversary in Las Vegas allowed superfans to capture video of themselves doing Chandler’s happy dance or hanging out in a replica of Monica and Rachel’s iconic apartment.

 “We’re at the beginning of these advanced immersive experiences,” AT&T’s Christensen adds.
 “As 5G network performance continues to improve, it will create the abilities and incentives for further advancement.”